-The cut in cost and in physical stature should introduce some other changes borne from limitations, something that may make potential HomePod buyers stop for a second and consider before their purchase.
+The cut in cost and in physical stature introduces some other changes borne from limitations, something that may make potential HomePod buyers stop for a second and consider before their purchase.
 Sure, there's an expectation of quality reduction given the price, but by how much?

 While we all have to wait until the release of the HomePod mini to make a direct comparison in audio quality against its full-size stablemate, there are still quite a few areas worth comparing between the two models ahead of that time.

 |Dimensions (inches)||3.3 x 3.9||6.8 x 5.6|